And here we are from the Big Apple, the EIB network high atop the EIB building.

 Self-focused, like I have never seen him, so other than actors and actresses.

-I mean it's that's and it's probably that's probably why they like him.
+And it's probably why they like him.

 He's one of those guys.